Morna Stuart: Works

 Stuart's other works include the books Till She Stoop (1935) and Nightrider (1934), as well as Michaelangelo's Confession of Faith, a poem set to music by William H Harris (1935).
 Other works include the plays Mesmer: A fantasy based on the legend of Franz Anton Mesmer (1946) and The Masque of the King's Making (1949).
 The latter was written specially for a festival held in October 1949 in honor of Alfred the Great and was performed by the College Dramatic Society of King's College, Taunton.

+Personal life

+Stuart married Montagu Richmond Nicholas in Jul-Sep 1927 in Brixworth, Northamptonshire.
+He was a barrister and then a judge in the civil court of London.
+They had one son Oliver Richmond Nicholas born 1928.

+In 1962 they visited Haiti so that she could gather material about the period of the Haitian Revolution for her book Marassa and Midnight.